davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/pierce-county/me-schal-village/history/eatonvilletorainier.com.md

 ---
-title: "history of Me-Schal village (eatonvilletorainier.com)"
+title: "The Me-Schal or Upper Mountain Nisqually of Eatonville (eatonvilletorainier.com)"
 author: >-
   Abbi Wonacott, Educator, Researcher, and Author of “Where the Mashel Meets the Nisqually” and “Firm Foundation: The Formation of Eatonville, Wa.”
 excerpt: >-